-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-The significant accounting policies are summarized in Note 3.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards.
+The significant account policies are summarized in Note 3.

-The policies applied in these consolidated financial statements are based on IFRS issued and effective as of March 31, 2023, the date the Board of Directors approved the consolidated financial statements.
+The policies applied in these consolidated financial statements are based on IFRS Accounting Standards issued and effective for the Company's fiscal year end December 31, 2023.
+The Board of Directors approved the consolidated financial statements on April 1, 2024.